candrdk/ProbePosts/README.md

 ```
 This will generate csv files for posts, users, follow relationships, etc in the `/data/tables/` folder.
 Note that users, ratings and follows are randomly generated.

-## Using The App

-### Notes

-The application interface consists of two main columns.
-To the left, a list of page links, which we call *the sidebar*.
-To the right, we have the *content column*, on which the page will be displayed.

-Also note that the application *does* use the internet for fetching images and the jquery library.

-The E/R Diagram can be found at the [bottom of this file](#appendix).
+# Using ProbePosts

-### Signing Up and Logging In
+## Signing Up and Logging In
 When first launching the app, the only pages you can visit are the *Sign In* and the *Register* pages.
 Start by navigating to the *Register* page where you can fill out the form to create a user.
 Then navigate to *Sign In*, fill out your user information and login.
 You should now be on the main feed.

 > Note: All but one of the existing users have the the password `dis`.
 If you do not wish to create your own account, you can use of these accounts.
 >
 > As an example account you can log into, use the username `FloridaMan` which has the password `Florida`.

-> Note: The rest of this guide will assume you are logged in.

-### Feeds
+## Feeds

-The first two button in the sidebar (as well as the logo), take you to feeds.
-The *Home* feed is a global feed where every post will appear for you to scroll through.
-The *Following* feed will only contain posts, of users you follow and thus gives a more personal browing experience.
-You will learn how to follow users, in the next section.
+The sidebar allows you to access two feeds: The *Home* feed is a global feed where every ProbePost is listed in chronological order.
+The *Following* feed will only contain posts by users that the logged into account follows.

-### User Profiles
+## User Profiles

-If you click on any username or on *Profile* in the sidebar, you will be taken to the page of the user.

-At the top of the content column, we have a summary of the user.
-Here we display the users display name, handle, location and follower/following counts.
-You are able to follow a profile if you click on the *follow* button at the top right. (note that this button is not present if you're looking at your own profile)
+If you click on the username of a post, you will be taken to the profile page of the poster.
+The *Profile* button in the sidebar takes you to the profile page of the logged in account.
+The profile page displays the display name, handle, location and follow counts of the user.
+You can follow a user by clicking the *follow* button on their profile page.
+The follow button will not appear when viewing yout own profile.

-Two feeds are able to be viewed under the profile information by clicking on the corresponding labels.
-One for everything posted by the user, and one for everything they've liked.
+Two feeds are able to be brosed on the profile page: The posts of the user, and the posts liked by the user.
+You can change between these feeds using the buttons at the top of the profile feed.

-### Creating Posts
+## Creating Posts

-If you click on *Create Post* in the sidebar, you will be taken to page where you can fill out the required information for posting a sighting on the website.
+If you click on *Create Post* in the sidebar, you will be taken to form where you can fill out the required information for posting a sighting on the website.
+Note that we only accept url's to images.
+It is not possible to upload images from your device to the database.

-### Searching For Posts
+## Searching For Posts
 Every page has a search bar at the top.
 This can be used to search for posts, using tags and/or plaintext.
 Tags are of the form `parameter:value`, and are used to narrow down your search by post metadata instead of only description text.
 Available tags are:
 * `before`, posted before a specified date
 * `after`, posted after a specified date